-How can you reduce the number of http requests:
+How can you reduce the number of HTTP requests:

 - See, if you can combine the CSS files.
 You can try plugins or use a caching plugin.

-- You can try merging two images into one, as each image makes one http request.
+- You can try merging two images into one, as each image makes one HTTP request.

-Remove Unnecessary plugins
+Remove Unnecessary Plugins

-Therefore, it is recommended that you remove any unnecessary plugin.
+Therefore, it is recommended that you remove any unnecessary plugins.
 You can also see if you can get the required functionality of the plugin in the theme itself.